18F/handbook/docs/04-how-we-work/tools/harvest.md

 A lot of our internal time represents an investment in a service area, so we're going to track that time accordingly.

-*   CA > Practice Area Calls - use this for Engineering, UX, PM, DevOps, Diversity & Inclusion calls, etc
+*   CA > Practice Area Calls - use this for Engineering, UX, PM, DevOps, Diversity & Inclusion calls, etc.
 *   CA > Check-in Calls - use this for one-on-ones, like with your manager, or onboarding/mentoring
-*   CA > Documentation - use this for documentating
+*   CA > Documentation - use this for documenting
 *   CA > Professional Development
 *   CA > IT/IS
 *   CA > Community Participation